zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Celeste says, “It’s my basic human right to freedom  of expression.”
 The term “human right” refers to something that everyone sho uld be allowed to do, no matter where you are, where you live, what governme nt you have.
 That would be a human right.
 Not everyone agrees on what those ri ghts are, but most people believe that there are things such as human rights that everyone should have.
 Celeste believes that one of her “basic” – one of h er fundamental, one of her most importan – human rights is “freedom of express ion.”
 “Freedom of expression” is just another word for freedom of spe ech.
 “This is how I choose to express myself.”
 “Expression” can actually mean a l ittle bit more than just speech, in the sense of “words.”
 “Expression” might  also include your actions or, in this case, how you dress – or don’t dress.

 Toshi says, “There are limits” – there are restrict ions – “to free speech and expression, and you’ve crossed the line.”
-The phras e “to cross the line” means to go too far, to go beyond what you are allowed to do  or what you should do.
+The phrase “to cross the line” means to go too far, to go beyond what you are allowed to do  or what you should do.
 Toshi says, “In fact, you’re abusing those rights.”
 “To a buse” (abuse) means to use something for the wrong purpose, perhaps, to use to o much of something or to hurt someone in some way that you do not have the r ight to do, that you should not do.
 Toshi thinks that Celeste is abusing her ri ght of free speech.

 He says, “Obscenity and hate speech aren’t protecte d you know?”
 “Obscenity” (obscenity) refers to words, images, or actions tha t are considered very rude, very offensive, especially when it refers to sex or  sexuality.
 “Obscenity” is one of those things that is very difficult to define.
 Ther e has been a debate in the United States for many years about what obscenity is.
 One of the famous quotes from the Supreme Court – one of the justices on the Supr eme Court – about what obscenity is and how to define it, was, “I know it when I see it.”
 In other words, he couldn’t give a definition of obscenity but he knew  what obscenity was when he saw it.
 A lot of people were not very happy with th at definition but that’s what he said.